 - 2016 Reconstructing Adult Masculinities: Part-time Work in Contemporary Japan.
 London and New York: Routledge.

-- In press (2018).
+- 2018.
 Intimate Japan: Ethnographies of Closeness and Conflict. (co-edited with Allison Alexy).
 Honolulu: University of Hawai’i Press.

 Peer Reviewed Articles (Double-Blind)